 Teachers should communicate with parents on a regular basis regarding the child's progress.
 By mid-February, the teacher, principal, parents, (and student) review the student's work performance to date and discuss his/her educational needs for the remainder of the year and the possibility of failure and/or retention.
 This meeting is followed by a written communication to the parents reviewing the content of the meeting, including the educational plan.
+Students may also be retained for severe attendance and tardy issues during the school year, as determined by the school in consultation with the Department of Catholic Schools.

 - 1. An eighth grade student who is carrying a failing average in one major area: Religion, Language Arts, Math, Science, Social Studies, and/or Spanish will not receive a graduation certificate stating satisfactory completion of eighth grade requirements.
 This student must satisfactorily complete the required summer school course in order to receive a graduation certificate.
 Should failure occur in any major subject for the year in Grade 8: - a.
 Student will not receive his/her Graduation diploma. - b.
-Student will not participate in any end of the year activities or graduation exercises.
+Student will not participate in any end of the year activities or graduation exercises. - c.

-- c.
 Student must attend summer school. - d.
 Student will be promoted only if summer school is successfully completed. - e.
-Any high school that accepted the student will be notified. - 2.
-An eighth grade student who is carrying two or more failures in the major areas listed above in item #1 will not be allowed to participate in the graduation ceremonies held at St. Joseph School.
+Any high school that accepted the student will be notified. - An eighth grade student who is carrying two or more failures in the major areas listed above in item #1 will not be allowed to participate in the graduation ceremonies held at St. Joseph School.
 This student must repeat eighth grade at another school. - 3.
 If a student in grades 4 -7 fails two or more major subjects, or four teachers recommend retention due to the lack of readiness for the next level, the school recommendation will be enforced if the child is to remain at St. Joseph School.
 The school reserves the right to require a summer school or summer tutoring program if the subject teacher finds it necessary due to consistently low grades.
 Summer school is required for failure of any major subject for all students in grades 4 -7. - 4.
 Students in grades 1-3 who fail one major subject will be retained.

 In accordance with Archdiocesan policy, the school will, no later than the end of trimester two, inform parent/guardian in writing of a student's possible retention for the upcoming year.
 By the mid-point of the third trimester, the school notifies the parent/guardian of the school's decision regarding retention.

 A student can be retained for the following reasons: